Welcome to Kindergarten

 Kindergarten Nuts and Bolts

-Attire: Please label all your child’s clothing.
+Attire: Please label all of your child’s clothing.
 We donate bins and bins of beautiful clothing from our school each year because the clothing is unclaimed!
 If your child has forgotten something, please come and check the bins under the central stairs to the cafeteria or the yard.

 Water bottles: Please have your child bring a well labeled water bottle to school.
 They must be able to fill the bottle independently at school.
-Water bottles will be taken home on Fridays for washing and brought back the following Monday.

 Homework: Your child will receive specific activities each night Monday through Thursday the first 2 weeks of school.
-After that your child will be assigned a weekly homework menu where your child must complete at least 6 out of 9 squares during the week.
+After that, your child will be assigned a weekly homework menu where your child must complete at least 6 out of 9 squares during the week.
 The weekly homework menu assignments are aligned with what your child is learning in class.
 Your child's teacher will provide a composition notebook to complete most of the homework assignments in.
 Please have your child read with an adult or sibling each and every night at home, in English or your family’s native language.

 Wednesday Envelopes: You will receive school news through the Weekly Wednesday E-envelopes informing you of important events going on at Lafayette.
 Additional flyers and handouts are included in these emails.
 Wednesday envelopes (manila envelope) will be sent home the last Friday of every month.
 Please take out all the papers, read them, sign the folder and return the folder the next day to the teacher.
-If the manila envelope is not returned you will not receive any school news till you purchase another manila envelope from the school office.

 Progress reports: Performance reports are sent home in November, February and June.
 Informal testing is done throughout the year to monitor your child’s progress and help guide teaching.
 Parent teacher conferences are held in November and February.

 Behavior: All kindergarteners are taught to respect all people, living things and property.
 Please encourage this concept at home as well.
 Please remind your child that hitting of any kind is not allowed in school, even “play hitting or fighting.”
 If they have a problem that they can not solve with words, have them ask an adult for help.
 Please remember that you are your child’s role model.
-S/he is looking at you for the “right” way to handle various situations.
+They are looking at you for the “right” way to handle various situations.
 Your child will copy what they see and hear.

 Welcome to Lafayette Elementary!